ShalinKiran/codewars/README.md

 ## Lessons Learned:

-These challenges sharpened my problem-solving and reinforce continuous learning!
+These challenges help me learn and improve with every solution.